-Restaurant CEO priorities are shifting in 2020, and it makes sense given how quickly the consumer and competitive landscape are shifting as well as the introduction of new forces impacting the industry.
+Restaurant CEO priorities are shifting, and it makes sense given how quickly the consumer and competitive landscape are shifting as well as the introduction of new forces impacting the industry.
 Here, we round up ten factors influencing how leaders are evolving their views and approach.

 The low-hanging fruit has already been harvested across many restaurant systems (think reducing food waste, cutting labor hours, etc.), so implementing other purely cost-cutting strategies would lead to cutting bone and ultimately undermining both the guest and employee experience.